Thomas Mayne Reid: Literary career

 Love's Martyr, Reid's first play, was staged at the Walnut Street Theater, Philadelphia, for five nights in October 1848.
 He published War Life, an account of his army service, on 27 June 1849.

 Learning of the Bavarian Revolution, Reid headed for England to volunteer, but after the Atlantic crossing changed his mind and went home to Ireland instead.

 He soon moved to London and in 1850 published his first novel, The Rifle Rangers.
 This was followed by The Scalp Hunters (1851; dedicated to Commodore Edwin W. Moore, whom he met in 1841), The Desert Home (1852), and The Boy Hunters (1853).
 The last, set in Texas and Louisiana, was a "juvenile scientific travelogue" that become a favourite with young Theodore Roosevelt, who became a Reid fan.
 That year Reid married 15-year-old Elizabeth Hyde, daughter of his publisher, G. W. Hyde, an English aristocrat and his wife.

 After time off with his new bride, Reid returned to writing.
 He continued to base his novels on his adventures in America.
 Several more were successful: The White Chief (1855), The Quadroon (1856), Osceola (1858) and The Headless Horseman (1865).
-He spent money freely, including building in Gerrards Cross, Buckinghamshire, a sprawling "Rancho", a reproduction of a Mexican hacienda he had seen during the Mexican–American War, where he took to farming.
+He spent money freely, including building in Gerrards Cross, Buckinghamshire, a sprawling "Rancho", a reproduction of a Mexican hacienda he had seen during the Mexican–American War, where he took to farming; he also purchased land adjacent to Gerrards Cross Common, demolished tenements and constructed St Huberts Cottages.
 This extravagance led to bankruptcy in November 1866, from which he was discharged in January 1867.
 That October he left London for Newport, Rhode Island, hoping to repeat his past success in the U.S..
 He returned to New York in 1867 and founded the Onward Magazine there.